rupok/greenmetrics/readme.txt

 * **Data Pruning**: Remove old data to keep your database lean and efficient
 * **Manual Controls**: Run aggregation and pruning operations on demand
 * **Schedule Settings**: Configure automatic maintenance schedules
+* **Data Export/Import**: Export data in CSV, JSON, or PDF formats, and import previously exported data with options to skip, replace, or merge duplicates

 = Advanced Reporting =
 The Advanced Reporting page provides detailed insights into your website's environmental impact: